 It’s pitch black when I arrive at the Yellowpinch carpark and trackhead, but even by the light of my head-torch the first thing you notice is the warning signs.
 Be prepared.
 Make sure you’re equipped.
-Why don’t you consider another walk… Someone at the Parks office must have have had their annual bonus paid on the basis of how many people they could discourage from undertaking this hike.
+Why don’t you consider another walk… Someone at the Parks office must have have had their annual bonus paid on the basis of how many people they could discourage from undertaking the Mount Barney hike.
 The mountain is known for rapid weather changes and there’s been a few bushwalker rescues by the local SES.
 But I can’t help feeling that a bit more effort could have been spent on having the various routes to the top shown on the topographical map, if safety is a concern.
 I’ve got both a printed and an on-line topographical map, and not one of the three summit routes is shown.

-The other striking thing is the stars – being a completely clear night and far away from any towns, the night sky is incredible.
+On a more positive note, the second striking thing is the stars – being a completely clear night and far away from any towns, the night sky is incredible.

-Three Routes to the Mt Barney Summit
+Three Routes to the Mount Barney Summit

 There’s many ways to get to the top of Mount Barney – all of them being fairly rough.
 The warning signs outline the two “official” routes, but makes no mention of one of the most popular routes to the top.